Serenity (Clara): Installation

 Deering presented the sculpture as a gift to the United States for it to be installed on public land in Washington, D.C.
 On March 12, 1924, the United States Congress accepted the sculpture on behalf of the American people and directed the United States Army Corps of Engineers to select a site for it to be installed.
-The United States Commission of Fine Arts (CFA) selected a site in Meridian Hill Park in Washington, D.C.
-The sculpture was placed in a storage facility of the Office of Public Buildings and Grounds until it was ready to be moved to a permanent locatiion.
+The United States Commission of Fine Arts (CFA) selected a site in Meridian Hill Park.
+The sculpture was placed in a storage facility of the Office of Public Buildings and Grounds until it was ready to be moved to a permanent location.
 The foundation was built in March 1925 and the base installed three months later.
 The project was completed in July 1925 at a cost of $4,500, paid for by Deering.
 It is one of the few outdoor statues in Washington, D.C., to never receive a dedication ceremony.
 A very similar sculpture, titled Serenitat, was made by Clarà in 1929.
 It is on display in the Miramar Gardens in Barcelona, Spain.